scenerygraphics/scenery/README.md

 Then, change to the newly created `scenery` directory, and run `mvn clean install` to build and install both packages into your local Maven repository.

 Alternatively, scenery's Maven project can be imported into IntelliJ or Eclipse.
 Please note that Eclipse needs the [Kotlin plugin from JetBrains](https://github.com/JetBrains/kotlin-eclipse) to work correctly.

+If you want to compile the provided shader files offline on your own, please make sure you have the [latest Vulkan SDK from LunarG](https://vulkan.lunarg.com) installed.
+At least version 1.1.70 is required.

 ## Using _scenery_ in a project